 Here you can see a video about Grow 4 Good and its relationship with the Zoo.

-Dartmoor Zoo's Education department conduct outreach sessions for the community and for schools, including some in disadvantaged areas.
+Dartmoor Zoo's Education department conducts outreach sessions for the community and for schools, including some in disadvantaged areas.
 This gives people the chance to experience the Zoo without having to pay to visit, and it gives us a chance to educate the people that attend the sessions on conservation issues.

 As part of the Dartmoor Pony Welfare Rescue Programme led by the Dartmoor Hill Pony Association, Dartmoor Zoo is committed to helping preserve the Dartmoor pony population by working with multiple agencies to help maintain a market for them.
 Without an adequate market ponies are culled and this has consequences for the ecology of the moor as well as on tourism and the pony population.